GentlemanHal/DropWizardTemplate/README.md

 automatically downloaded and install the correct version of Gradle.
 Gradle will automatically download all project dependencies on demand, so there are no specific commands to run.

-To import into IntelliJ run `Import Project`, select the `build.gradle` file then check `autoimport`.

 ### Running locally

 To run a dev server locally use `./gradlew run`, this will start the server using the configuration in